cncf/tag-security/assessments/guide/security-reviewer.md

 guidelines for conflict of interest situations are important to prevent:

 - Individuals from intentionally or unintentionally promote their own company's project
-- Sig-security chairs and assessment leads could intentionally or unintentionally limit the participation of an individual unfairly by asserting conflict of interest
+- SIG-Security chairs and assessment leads could intentionally or unintentionally limit the participation of an individual unfairly by asserting conflict of interest
 - Security reviews being stalled while groups discuss whether this person or that person should be allowed to participate

 The conflicts of interest lie on a spectrum, and are classified into hard and soft conflicts.